d-krupke/cpsat-autotune/README.md

-# autotune-CP-SAT: A tool to tune the hyper-parameters of Google OR-Tools' CP-SAT solver
+# cpsat-autotune: A tool to tune the hyper-parameters of Google OR-Tools' CP-SAT solver

 This project aims to provide a simple tool to give a suggestion on how to tune the hyper-parameters of the CP-SAT solver for a specific problem.
 CP-SAT is